Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 Why does stress potentially lead to orange juice cravings?

 For starters, stress is highly related to obesity.
-For example, in 2018 the research journal “Obesity” published a study showing how people under stress emit more of a hormone called ‘ghrelin’.
+For example, in 2018, the research journal “Obesity” published a study showing how people under stress emit more of a hormone called ‘ghrelin.’

 Ghrelin has been linked to cravings for sugar and junk food.
 And what is high in sugar?
 Orange juice.

-Is it good to drink orange juice?
+Is it reasonable to drink orange juice?

 Orange juice is overall fine to drink.